Main navigation | Main content

 The case study assessment instrument utilizes a real-life situation that demonstrates the learner’s critical thinking and analytic ability.

-There are exam questions after each 30-hour block of this certificate.
+There are exam questions after each 30-hour block of the certificate.
 The learner selects one question from three options, and is asked to submit a 500 to 750 word response.
 The goal of the Written Exam is for the learner to integrate the perspectives that have been presented during the certificate with his/her own therapeutic style and unique theoretical perceptions.

 The goals of the assessment instruments include: